There are online Guides for studying Residential Schools. They are available for Grades 5,10,11 and 12 here.

 Nisga’a: Dancing in Both Worlds – Discovery Education (Grade 6-12)

-Covers the history of the Nisga’a First Nation from the colonial era to present day.
+Covers the history of the Nisga’a First Nation from the colonial era to the present day.
 The program details the British colonial government’s suppression of Aboriginal rights and the Nisga’a leaders’ fight for land claims to the Nass River Valley.
 The Nisga’a government, economy, and schools are also examined in the program.

 (Reviews by Overdrive, Discovery Education and Learn 360)